Alexandrbig1/movies-info/README.md

 ## Future Enhancements:

 While the current version of the app provides essential movie information, future enhancements could include user accounts, the ability to save favorite movies.

+## Issues

+If you encounter any issues or have suggestions, please [open an issue](https://github.com/Alexandrbig1/movies-info/issues).

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Feedback: